couchbase/query/docs/n1ql-authentication.md

   bucket-name is the name of the bucket.
 It will authenticate using the bucket's password.

-If Couchbase adds other types of authentication in the future (e.g. users), they will also be prefixed with their type when authenticating through N1QL.
+If Couchbase adds other types of credentials in the future (e.g. users), they will also be prefixed with their type when authenticating through N1QL.

-This enables N1QL to support current and future authentication types in Couchbase, while supporting other back ends and clients using the standard successful model.
+This enables N1QL to support current and future credential types in Couchbase, while supporting standard back ends and clients using the successful authentication model.

-N1QL will also support unauthenticated users by not authenticating to the back end.
+N1QL will also support unauthenticated users by simply not authenticating to the back end, and allowing the back end to allow or reject operations accordingly.

 ## Authorization

-N1QL will not make authorization decisions; instead, it will perform authentication and defer to the back end to either allow or reject the requested access.
+N1QL will not make authorization decisions; instead, it will perform authentication and defer to the back end to either allow or reject the requested operation.

-In the case of Couchbase Administrator, N1QL will use the Administrator's credential to obtain bucket passwords.
+In the case of Couchbase Administrator, N1QL will use the Administrator's credential to obtain bucket credentials, which will then be used to access protected buckets.
 This is consistent with the Administrator's current capabilities in Couchbase.

 ## About this Document